wpallstars/fix-plugin-does-not-exist-notices/.wiki/How-It-Works.md

 The plugin integrates with WordPress in the following ways:

-### Admin Interface
+### Admin Integration

-- Adds a menu item under **Tools > Fix Plugin Notices**
+- Integrates directly with the WordPress plugins page
+- Adds missing plugins to the plugins list with "(File Missing)" indicator
-- Provides a user-friendly interface for scanning and cleaning up orphaned references
+- Provides a "Remove Notice" action link for each orphaned plugin reference
-- Displays detailed information about detected issues
-- Offers bulk actions for efficient cleanup

-### Hooks and Filters

-- Uses WordPress action hooks to integrate with the admin interface
-- Provides custom hooks and filters for developers to extend or modify functionality
+- Displays success/error messages after cleanup operations
+- Adds an "Update Source" link to select your preferred update source

+### Modal Interface

+- Provides a modal dialog for selecting the update source
+- Offers three options: WordPress.org, GitHub, and Gitea
+- Saves the selected update source preference
+- Ensures the plugin checks for updates from the selected source

+### Git Updater Integration

-- Integrates with WordPress cron for scheduled scans
+- Integrates with the Git Updater plugin for updates from GitHub and Gitea

-### WP-CLI Integration

-- Provides WP-CLI commands for scanning and cleaning up orphaned references
+- Provides proper plugin headers for Git Updater compatibility
-- Supports batch processing for large installations
-- Offers verbose output for debugging and logging
+- Ensures correct version display in plugin details popup

 ## Performance Considerations

 The plugin is designed with performance in mind:

+- Only runs on the plugins page where it's needed
-- Scans are performed efficiently to minimize database queries
+- Performs scans efficiently to minimize database queries
-- Resource-intensive operations are batched to prevent timeouts
-- Automatic scans are scheduled during low-traffic periods
-- Caching is used where appropriate to improve performance
+- Uses WordPress core functions for database operations
+- Implements proper caching for plugin information
+- Has minimal impact on admin page load times

 ## Security Considerations